simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

   priority = 10
 }
 ```
-Resource blocks define infrastructure objects that Terraform should create, update, or delete.
+Resource blocks define infrastructure objects or saas resources that Terraform should create, update, or delete.
 This example creates a new category in JamfPro with specific properties.
 Resources are the core building blocks of Terraform configurations.

 **4. Data Source Block**
 ```hcl